MariaTerzieva/ruby-chess/README.md

 Requirements
 ------------

-You should have Ruby 2.1.0 properly installed.
+You should have Ruby 2.1.0 and the `bundler` gem installed.
 I guess it might work with older versions of Ruby so you can try that out but I can't guarantee anything.

-If you want to run the tests, you'll have to install `rspec` and `bundler`.
-It is easy.
-Just run the following command in terminal:

-`gem install rspec`

-`gem install bundler`

-If you want to play the game with the GUI, you'll have to install `green_shoes`:

-`gem install green_shoes`

 Installation
 ------------